The Difference Between Arabica and Robusta Coffee BeansCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 On top of the differences between the plants and the cultivation of these plants, each bean contains different levels of minerals and other chemical compounds.

-We all know that coffee contains many antioxidants that our body needs, but did you know that the amount of these antioxidants vary between coffee species?
-For example, Robusta beans contain 7 to 10% Chlorogenic acid but Arabica beans only have about 5.5 to 8% CGA.
+Many know that coffee in general packs many healthy antioxidants, but not many know that the amount of antioxidants vary between coffee species.
+For example, Robusta beans contain 7 to 10% Chlorogenic acid but Arabica beans only hav e about 5.5 to 8% CGA.

 As you can see, even the chemical make up of these coffees and what it gives us are quite different from one another.